Making the Most of the Rest of the School Year (Copy) (Copy)

 If It’s Not on the Calendar, It’s Not in the System!

-As co‑author of MTSS for Reading Improvement and creator of the MTSS Data Academy, I spend a lot of time with schools trying to connect the science of reading and MTSS into one coherent system.
+As co‑author of MTSS for Reading Improvement and creator of the MTSS Data Academy, I spend a lot of time with schools helping to connect the science of reading and MTSS into one coherent system.
 A significant part of that work is in supporting educators and leaders to be confident in taking action on the high-quality reading data they already have.
 The very first step is to ensure that meetings are set aside specifically for teams to review their screening and progress monitoring data.

 In this article, we’ll consider 3 big ideas